Create a Printable WooCommerce Order Form to Use Offline

 Our WooCommerce Product Table plugin is one of the most popular order form plugins out there.
 Since the publication of our tutorial on how to create a WooCommerce order form, lots of people have asked us how to create a printable WooCommerce order form that their customers can fill in offline.

 I was surprised when I first heard that people wanted to use the plugin in this way.
 After all, most WooCommerce websites take orders online!
 However, I fully understand that everyone uses WooCommerce differently.
 There are many valid reasons why you might want to list products on your website, while letting customers print the order form and fill it in with good old fashioned pen and paper.
+They can send it to you by post, fax – however they like.

 The good news is that WooCommerce Product Table functions equally as an offline order form for printing.
 Keep reading to learn how to set it up in this way.